mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 ## Revision Note
 Publish Date | Revision
 -------------|--------
-18-Jan-2020 | This is the first formal publication of this document as a version-ed specification.
+18-Jan-2021 | This is the first formal publication of this document as a version-ed specification.
 Earlier drafts are superseded by this document.
+26-Feb-2021 | Updated the [FTM criteria](#certification) to include PCI PED 2.0 and CC.

 ## Glossary of Terms
 Key | Description